 2. ZZ Plant — Super Easy

 Another super easy plant.
 This ZZ plant is in the foyer of our elevator landing and it gets very little natural light.
 This is about seven years old and I sort of forget about it.

 3. Phalaenopsis Orchid in the Foyer — Just Needs a Little Love

-Orchids don’t like direct sunlight…and just want a couple of ice cubes a week.
+Orchids don’t like direct sunlight…and just want a few ice cubes a week.
 Easy.
 I don’t really keep them after the blooms are gone…but lots of people put them in their backyards until they come back.
 When buying orchids, I look for two stems and lots of buds.
 This was a gift from my Florida girlfriends.
 I will replace them with orchids from Trader Joe’s or the SF Flower Mart.

 4. Peace Lily — Less Easy But Pay Attention; it tells you when it’s thirsty

 Who doesn’t want a tranquil plant?
-This is in our bedroom (tolerates low light) and I can tell when it’s drooping that it wants an extra little H2O.
+I can tell when it’s drooping that it wants an extra little H2O.
 I’ve moved it to the bathroom where it likes the steam from the shower.

 5. Fiddle Leaf Fig — NOT Easy for everyone unless…